 Opening Up Cricket was formed in 2014 in response to the death of Sefton Park CC wicket keeper Alex Miller and a will to promote positive mental health in our sport.

 Alex took his own life in December 2012 and in the year that followed team mates supported the work of C.A.L.M to pay tribute.
 This has continued but as the season following his passing came to a close there was a thought to do something lasting and further reaching.

 As a result, the organisation was created with the aim of speaking to local cricketers about the experience of losing Alex in the hope that more conversations about this topic could prevent further tragedies.

 We are run by unpaid volunteers with help from the National Lottery Community Fund who have provided a grant for sessions costs so that groups can receive them without charge.
 We also owe a lot of thanks to the support provided by clubs, leagues and partners who have supported in many ways more to allow us to go further than the grant.

-Currently we are registered as a Community Interest Company but are now in the process of applying for registered charity status.
+Currently we are registered as a Community Interest Company but have now applied for registered charity status.